 Indeed, the Kookaburra dispute has figured significantly in respect of the ALRC's inquiry into Copyright and the Digital Economy.
 President Rosalind Croucher has stated: 'It is a complex and important area of law and we are looking forward to some robust debate and discussion during the course of this very important Inquiry.'
 There have been a number of policy options presented to address the question of copyright law and digital sampling.
 Some maintain that existing copyright exceptions are sufficient.
-Others have called for the introduction of new purpose specific defences - such as a defence for quotation, a defence of transformative use, or a defence for non-commercial remixes.
-There has been a powerful push for a defence of fair use in Australia, particularly to address creative work.
+Others have called for the introduction of new purpose specific defences - such as a defence for quotation, a defence of transformative use, or a defence of fair use in Australia, particularly to address creative work.
 There has also been a discussion of the use or the extension of statutory licensing to deal with digital sampling.